oneblockmore/docs-1/README.md

 ##### July

-* Beta Release in July
+* Beta Release in July.
 * Provide early feedback on this latest release.
 * Use the new toolchain to build and deploy services.